zznidar/lecture-speedrun/README.md

 Inspired by [carykh](https://github.com/carykh)'s [Automatic on-the-fly video editing tool!](https://youtu.be/DQ8orIurGxw) and [jumpcutter](https://github.com/carykh/jumpcutter).

 ## Very experimental
 Prototype tested only in Chrome.
-Firefox may not play any audio.
+Firefox prior to v91 may not play any audio.

 ## What is Lecture Speedrun?
 Lecture Speedrun allows you to speed up silent portions of a lecture video/audio on-the-fly, saving you precious time.
 Should it happen that your teacher speaks really slowly or makes a lot of pauses between sentences, use Lecture Speedrun to play the silent portions at a higher rate.